Contributors

 Brandon Shane

 Brandon Shane is a poet, born in Yokosuka Japan.
-You can see his work in the Berlin Literary Review, Acropolis Journal, Grim & Gilded, Sophon Lit, Marbled Sigh, Verdant Journal, Heimat Review, among others.
+You can see his work in the Berlin Literary Review, Acropolis Journal, Grim & Gilded, Sophon Lit, Marbled Sigh, RIC Journal, Heimat Review, Ink in Thirds, and DarkWinter Lit, among others.
 He would later graduate from Cal State Long Beach.
-Find him on Twitter @Ruishanewrites

 Brian Michael Barbeito